Danny02/OpenCTM/README.txt

   turning it into a quick and simple converter tool (without all the options in the ctmconv program, though).

+- Added a function to load texture files from ctmviewer.

 - Improved the camera control in ctmviewer (panning with the right mouse button, zooming with the middle mouse button and the mouse wheel, feature focusing by double clicking, Y/Z up axis selection and "fit to screen"